 - 2 ripe Bosc pears, peeled (optional- cut in half and core)

 - 2 cups dry white wine

 - 1 cup water

-- 1/4 cup honey (or sub molasses or sorghum)
+- 1/4 cup honey (or sub molasses or sorghum), plus more to serve

 - 1-2 cardamom pods, crushed